Nordstrom early Black Friday deals 2021: apparel, home goods, beauty products | CNN Underscored

 To make the sale even better, more deals will be added on Nov.
 19, so keep an eye out then as the bargains continue to roll in.
-Finally, once Cyber weekend hits from Nov.
+Finally, once Cyber Weekend hits from Nov.
 27 to Nov.
-30, we’ll see some highly-anticipated products discounted across all categories, so be sure to check back here during that time.
+30, we’ll see some highly anticipated products discounted across all categories, so be sure to check back here during that time.

 Right now the bargains are just too good to ignore, though, and we’ve rounded up some of our top picks from the sale below.